-321 Our comparison of the ERA5 and CERES cloud fraction data shows that ERA5 simulates 322 the cloud fraction well over open-water surfaces during 2001-2020 (Fig. 1b) but show higher cloud 323 fraction in sea ice-covered regions with reduced seasonal variations than CERES (Fig. 2), 324 consistent with Yeo et al. (2022).
-The strong agreement between ERA5 and CERES cloud fraction 325 averaged over open-water surfaces suggests that ERA5 may be able to capture the cloud response 326 to sea-ice loss because melting sea ice exposes more ocean waters.
-We emphasize that while Arctic 327 cloud data in ERA5 contains mean biases relative to CERES, which likely underestimates cloud 328 fraction over ice-covered areas (Liu et al. 2010), the main goals of this paper are to further reveal 329 and understand the processes leading to the enhanced cloud amount over regions with sea-ice loss.
-330 Thus, any mean biases over the ice surfaces in ERA5 cloud data may not change our conclusions 331 qualitatively.
-The underestimation of clouds over sea ice in CERES data does not necessarily 332 suggest that ERA5 overestimates clouds over sea ice-covered areas.
-As the ice-covered areas 333 mainly include regions around the North Pole where atmospheric conditions (e.g., stability) are 334 quite different from those near the marginal ice zone (where long-term sea-ice loss occurs), such 335 opposite differences between ice-covered and open-water surfaces do not necessarily reflect the 336 cloud response to sea-ice loss along the marginal ice zone, which is the focus of our subsequent 337 analysis.
-Lastly, we note that the main source of difference between ERA5 and CERES total cloud 338 fraction likely comes from low clouds over sea ice as ERA5 reasonably reproduces medium and 339 high cloud fractions in the Arctic region (Yeo et al. 2022).
-The lack of ground-based in-situ 340 observations and limitations of remote sensing techniques makes evaluation of ERA5 clouds 341 challenging in the Arctic.
+Our comparison of the ERA5 and CERES cloud fraction data shows that ERA5 simulates cloud fraction well over open-water surfaces during 2001-20 (Fig. 1b) but show higher cloud fraction in sea ice-covered regions with reduced seasonal variations than CERES (Fig. 2), consistent with Yeo et al. (2022).
+The strong agreement between ERA5 and CERES cloud fraction averaged over open-water surfaces suggests that ERA5 may be able to capture the cloud response to sea ice loss because melting sea ice exposes more ocean waters.
+We emphasize that while Arctic cloud data in ERA5 contain mean biases relative to CERES, the main goals of this paper are to further reveal and understand the processes leading to the enhanced cloud amount over regions with sea ice loss.
+The underestimation of clouds over sea ice in CERES data does not necessarily suggest that ERA5 overestimates clouds over sea ice-covered areas.
+As the ice-covered areas mainly include regions around the North Pole where atmospheric conditions (e.g., stability) are quite different from those near the marginal ice zone (where long-term sea ice loss occurs), such opposite differences between ice-covered and open-water surfaces do not necessarily reflect the cloud response to sea ice loss along the marginal ice zone, which is the focus of our subsequent analysis.
+The lack of ground-based in situ observations and the limitations of remote sensing techniques make evaluation of ERA5 clouds challenging in the Arctic.